splunk/attack_range/README.md

   * ssh connection over configured ssh key
 - Multiple instances of Attack Range can be launched utilizing the `-rn` parameter for  `attack_range.py`
   * This will create instances tagged with `${range_name}-${instance_name}`
-  * Depending on how many instance you launch, you may need to increase your ElasticIP quota with the directions [here](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html)

 ## Support 📞
 Please use the [GitHub issue tracker](https://github.com/splunk/attack_range/issues) to submit bugs or request features.